YaogeJi/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a second year Ph.D student of computer Engineering at Purdue University supervised by <a href="https://www.davidinouye.com/">Prof. David I. Inouye</a> and <a href="https://engineering.purdue.edu/~sbagchi/">Prof. Saurabh Bagchi</a>.
-I have worked in <a href="https://ir.baidu.com/">Baidu</a> for three years after completion my bachelor's degree.
-My research interests include adversarial machine learning and machine learning security.
+I am a second year Ph.D student of Industrial Engineering at Purdue University supervised by <a href="https://engineering.purdue.edu/~gscutari/">Dr. Gesualdo Scutari</a> and <a href="https://engineering.purdue.edu/SSL/">Dr. Harsha Honnappa</a>.
+I received my B.S.
+(2016) and M.S.
+(2019) degrees in School of Mathematic Science from <a href="https://english.bnu.edu.cn/">Beijing Normal University</a>.
+My research interests include statistical learning over networks and distributed optimization theory.